Airbus versus Boeing Japan battle switches to ANA

 The United States' close diplomatic ties with Japan, a key U.S. ally in East Asia, could help Boeing's cause, according to industry sources.

-The JAL order also hedged that airline's risk against having its planes delivered late, as the 787 was.
-After the 787 "disaster," Boeing has compounded this concern by delaying the launch of its eagerly anticipated 777-X and 787-10 designs, Aboulafia said.

-"Now that Japan has hedged its bets (with Airbus A350 orders), everyone else in the region will likely hedge too," he said.
-"Airbus sales executives should have some busy and lucrative months ahead."

-Still, Boeing's relationship with Japanese industrial giants Mitsubishi Heavy Industries (7011.T), Kawasaki Heavy Industries (7012.T) and Fuji Heavy Industries (7270.T), which collectively make around 35 percent of Boeing's 787 and are major suppliers for its other aircraft, remains a key factor that could work it its favour at the political level.
+The U.S. company's relationship with Japanese industrial giants Mitsubishi Heavy Industries (7011.T), Kawasaki Heavy Industries (7012.T) and Fuji Heavy Industries (7270.T), which collectively make around 35 percent of Boeing's 787 and are major suppliers for its other aircraft, is another factor that could work it its favour at the political level.

 Boeing declined to comment on its ANA strategy.